 In a double-blind, randomized control trial (RCT) published in the leading international gastroenterology journal, Gut 115 patients were administered 15g of L-Glutamine or a placebo for 8 weeks.
 Increased intestinal permeability was defined as meeting a reduction of greater or equal to 50 points on the IBS Symptom Severity Scale.
 Secondary endpoints included changes in daily bowel movement frequency, stool form as measured by the Bristol Stool Scale, and intestinal permeability.
 The results were extremely impressive with nearly 80% of the Glutamine group achieving their primary endpoint.
 Glutamine also significantly reduced daily bowel movement frequency (3 vs. 5) and Bristol Stool Scale scores (4 vs. 6.5) and normalized intestinal permeability.
 [R]

-The fact that L-Glutamine supplementation reduced bowel movement frequency by nearly half, and improved intestinal permeability proves that it can be an extremely effective supplement to help treat those with IBS and IBS related issues.
+The fact that L-Glutamine supplementation reduced bowel movement frequency by nearly half and improved intestinal permeability prove that it can be an extremely effective IBS supplement, helping treat those with IBS and IBS-related issues.

 What Is The Recommended Dose Of L-Glutamine For Irritable Bowel Syndrome (IBS)